JeffersonLab/clas12alignment/dc/README.md

   ```
 The code will read the histograms from the specified file, retrieve the relevant parameters from the histograms or fits, compute the unit derivatives and nominal residuals and vertex values, perform themisalignment fit,plot the results and print the extracted alignment constants.

-Here is example of using the "fit" option to extract misalignments an already created histogram hipo file:
+Here is example of using the "fit" option to extract misalignments from an already created histogram hipo file:
 ```
 ./bin/dc-alignment -fit -compare rga_fall2018 -input /path/to/histo.hipo
 ```